-We are currently closed to general poetry and fiction submissions.
+We are currently closed to general fiction and poetry submissions.

 We strongly encourage online submission.
 However, if you prefer postal mail, you can send (with a self-addressed, stamped envelope) to Boston Review, PO Box 425786, Cambridge, MA 02142.
 We do not accept emailed submissions.
 Payment varies.

-We receive and read thousands of submissions each year, so the process can be lengthy, but we will get back to you.
-Please do not contact us about the status of submissions.
+We receive and read thousands of submissions each year, so the process can be lengthy.
+For poetry, fiction, and contests, we will send a formal response within a year.
+For nonfiction submissions, due to volume we can only respond to pieces we are interested in pursuing.
 If you need to withdraw a piece, please do so through Submittable.
 If you are withdrawing only one poem from a poetry submission, please do so by adding a note in Submittable to the submission.

 Each year, Boston Review runs competitions in poetry and fiction.